django-import-export/django-import-export/docs/getting_started.rst

     Data exported programmatically is not sanitized for malicious content.
     You will need to understand the implications of this and handle accordingly.
     See :ref:`admin_security`.

+    If you use django-import-export using with https://pypi.org/project/django-debug-toolbar then you need to configure debug_toolbar=False or DEBUG=False, otherwise the import/export time will increase ~10 times.